james2doyle/ohdoylerules.com/content/snippets/simple-php-json-response.md

-/*
+---
-Title: Simple PHP JSON Response
+Title: "Simple PHP JSON Response"
-Description: Create a simple JSON response using PHP
+Description: "Create a simple JSON response using PHP"
-Date: 2015-08-04
+Date: "2015-08-04"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: PHP, json, response, headers, status, encoding, parse, stringify */
+Keywords: ["PHP", "json", "response", "headers", "status", "encoding", "parse", "stringify"]
+---

 This is little snippet I use all the time when I am building simple flat sites that need a single route for an AJAX request.